pisyntor/PhenoLeaf-TS/README.md

 Code is Apache-2.0.

 The PhenoLeaf-TS dataset is provided under the
 [La Trobe University Use Terms](DATASET_LICENSE.md).
 The dataset is restricted to non-commercial academic research and teaching.
-Citation is mandatory, and redistribution or public hosting is prohibited without prior written permission.